Blog

 Stage 1: Define Your Strategic Goals and Current State

-For Implementation Services: Are you starting a new Salesforce project that will transform how your organization operates?
+• Implementation Services: A new Salesforce project that will transform how your organization operates

-For Managed Services: Do you need innovation along with ongoing support with existing Salesforce backlogs and tickets?
+• Managed Services: Innovation along with ongoing support with existing Salesforce backlogs and tickets

-For Assessment Services: Do you want to understand your current org's technical debt and optimization opportunities?
+• Assessment Services: An assessment of your current technical debt and optimization opportunities

-For Advisory Services: Do you have strategic goals but need guidance on the best path forward?
+• Advisory Services: If you have strategic goals but need guidance on the best path forward

 Stage 2: Apply the 5-Pillar Partner Qualification Model